q3769/semver-maven-plugin/README.md

 ## Use it...

 *Note: By default, only the parent project's version is processed.
-If otherwise desired, please use the* `'-DprocessAllModules'` *command line flag.*
+Use the* `'-DprocessAllModules'` *flag if modules need to be included in the processing.*

 From CLI, assuming you are in the Maven project's default root directory where the pom.xml file is located